 Continental Divide Trail Gear

-I was certainly not ultra light during my thru hike.
-My Continental Divide Trail Gear List and Continental Divide Trail Gear Review will give you an idea of the what I used and how it performed.
+I was certainly not ultralight during my thru-hike.
+My Continental Divide Trail Gear List will give you an idea of the best ultralight gear for the CDT.

 My gear is constantly being replaced as it wears out or I look to upgrade.